KevinGrandon/Firefox-OS-Runtime/README.md

 * Message proxying for chrome events (App launches, etc)
 * Proxies mozCameras to mozGetUserMedia.
 Not all functionality is there yet.
 * Stubs for settings and other things that might need them
+* Implements hardware button shims for the home button

 FirefoxOS Developers